 - 1. Understand various hazards and their prevention. - 2.
 Apply maintenance techniques to various equipments. - 3.
 Understand types of wear and corrosions and their prevention. - 4.
 Explain fault tracing and its applications. - 5.
 Apply periodic and preventive maintenance techniques to various equipments.

-(A30360) WORK SYSTEM DESIGN (Open Elective-IV offered by Mechanical)
+(A30360) WORK SYSTEM DESIGN (OPEN ELECTIVE)